variani/lme4qtl/README.md

 lme4qtl extends the [lme4](https://github.com/lme4/lme4) R package for quantitative trait locus (qtl) mapping.
 It is all about the covariance structure of random effects. `lme4qtl` supports user-defined matrices for that, e.g. kinship or IBDs.

-See slides [bit.ly/1UiTZvQ](http://bit.ly/1UiTZvQ) introducing the `lme4qtl` R package or read the preprint on [biorxiv](http://biorxiv.org/content/early/2017/05/18/139816.1).
+See slides [bit.ly/1UiTZvQ](http://bit.ly/1UiTZvQ) introducing the `lme4qtl` R package or read our preprint at [biorxiv](http://biorxiv.org/content/early/2017/05/18/139816.1).

 |  Package | Continuous response |
 |----------|---------------------|